skurhse/trans-hotlines/README.rst

 `TrevorLifeline`_
   :emphasis:`US`
-  - 24/7 free and confidential phone, text and chat services for LGBTQ young people.
+  - 24/7 - Free and confidential phone, text and chat services for LGBTQ young people.

+  We’re here for you.
+If you are thinking about harming yourself — get immediate support.

 Suicide prevention lifelines
 ----------------------------